Netcracker/qubership-apihub-api-unifier/README.md

 Unify API into a normalized presentation with all reference resolved, allOf combiners merged and other aspects unified.

-Supports OpenAPI and GraphQL specifications processing.
+Supports OpenAPI, AsyncAPI, and GraphQL specifications processing.

 ## Modifications
 Modified version of [udamir/allof-merge](https://github.com/udamir/allof-merge)